Microsoft Authenticator

 About this app

-Use Microsoft Authenticator for easy, secure sign-ins for all your online accounts using multi-factor authentication, passwordless, or password autofill.
+Use Microsoft Authenticator for easy, secure sign-ins for all your online accounts using multi-factor authentication or passwordless.
 You also have additional account management options for your Microsoft personal, work or school accounts.

 Getting started with multi-factor authentication